 This station was in the west of Eddleston.
+The station building still stands.
+This is a largely timber building, of a NBR style, extended at both ends.
 It had one platform, then two and returned to one before closure.

 The station had a level crossing (with crossing keeper's house) to the north and a goods yard on its east side, approached from the south.

 When first opened there was one platform, on the east (village) side of the single track line.
 The station building, timber and brick of one storey, was on the platform.

 A loop was added and a second platform, slightly out of alignment with the existing platform, staggered a little to the south, on the west side.
 A box (south end of southbound platform) opened in 1895 for the new loop.